Explore the Foot & Ankle Fellowship

 The program offers three fellowship positions of one-year duration.
 Eligible fellows must have successfully graduated from an orthopaedic residency program.
 Fellows are credentialed at Massachusetts General Hospital (MGH), the flagship teaching hospital of Harvard Medical School, as well as Newton-Wellesley Hospital (NWH), a 300-bed community hospital in a nearby suburb.

 Fellows also run a longitudinal clinic that parallels clinics run by the attending staff.
 Fellows see their own patients one clinic day a week in order to foster independent decision-making, management strategies, and ownership of care.
-As always, attending staff are always readily available to answer questions and facilitate the care of patients.
+These are not “fellows’ clinics” that differentially triage patients and pathologies – we all see everybody, irrespective of background or ability to pay, and this philosophy about caring for patients is part of our DNA.
+As always, attending staff are readily available to answer questions and facilitate the care of patients.

 Educational Program - Basic Curriculum